Scott O’Brien

 January 2011 - June 2012 (1 year 6 months), Sydney, NSW, Australia

-Upgraded the infrastructure to ensure everything from the network stack, to database and webservers were highly available and managed through configuration management to ensure a failure would not result in a loss of revenue.
-Day to day operations were also to support clients and help with fixing bugs or developing new features for the product in the codebase.
+Upgraded the infrastructure to ensure everything, from the network stack to database and webservers, were highly available and managed through configuration management to ensure a failure would not result in a loss of revenue.
+Supported clients, fixed bugs, and developed new features for the product in the codebase.

 University of Wollongong